Virkeni Manor: The 19th Century

 From 1820 the Manor was run by artillery lieutenant and assessor Anton Johan II von Engelhardt (1788-1874) and his wife Sophie Magdalena Helene von Numers (1787-1848).

-Later, Virkeni Manor was inherited by Anton Johan’s II son Baron Karl Gustav Georg von Engelhardt (1811-1887) who was married to Eveline Katherine von Engelhardt (1826-1853) in 1850.
+Later, Virkeni Manor was inherited by Anton Johan's II son Baron Karl Gustav Georg von Engelhardt (1811-1887) who was married to Eveline Katherine von Engelhardt (1826-1853) in 1850.

-In 1820, the Manor’s territory was the residence of 324 inhabitants (154 men and 170 women), while in 1860, according to the Rujiene Church Convent’s minutes, 249 inhabitants lived on the Virkeni Manor.
+In 1820, the Manor's territory was the residence of 324 inhabitants (154 men and 170 women), while in 1860, according to the Rujiene Church Convent's minutes, 249 inhabitants lived on the Virkeni Manor.

-From 1859-1861, the Neo-Latvian movement’s participant Jekabs Zvaigznite (1833-1867) worked as a tutor at the Virkeni Manor for Baron Karl Gustav Georg von Engelhardt’s (1811-1887) sons Karl Anton von Engelhardt (1851-1923) and Hermann Gustav von Engelhardt (1853-1914).
+From 1859 to 1861, the Neo-Latvian movement's participant Jekabs Zvaigznite (1833-1867) worked as a tutor at the Virkeni Manor for Baron Karl Gustav Georg von Engelhardt's (1811-1887) sons Karl Anton von Engelhardt (1851-1923) and Hermann Gustav von Engelhardt (1853-1914).
 At the time that he worked at the Virkeni Manor, he was a colleague of Juris Alunans, publishing the work „Sēta, Daba, Pasaule” (The Farmstead, Nature and the World) (1860).
 Immediately afterwards (in 1862) he became a member of the editorial staff at the „Pēterburgas Avīzes” (The Peterburg Newspaper).

 Karl Anton von Engelhardt began construction of a new Castle in the early 1890s, but his brother Hermann Gustav von Engelhardt left to study art in Germany and later became a painter.

-The last owner of the Virkeni Manor, Karl Anton von Engelhardt, who was connected with Russia’s emperor Aleksander II Romanov, lived abroad (Germany and Austria) from 1895 and rented the manor to his godson, the German cultivator Gustav Berkmann (1860-1931) for 300 roubles a year.
-From 1895-1910 Berkmann rented out the second floor of the Manor to Graf Treimanis from St. Petersburg.
+The last owner of the Virkeni Manor, Karl Anton von Engelhardt, who was connected with Russia's emperor Aleksander II Romanov, lived abroad (Germany and Austria) from 1895 and rented the manor to his godson, the German cultivator Gustav Berkmann (1860-1931) for 300 roubles a year.
+From 1895 to 1910 Berkmann rented out the second floor of the Manor to Graf Treimanis from St. Petersburg.

 The 20th Century

-In 1920, the 704 ha large Virkeni Manor was taken over by the Latvian state and included in the State’s Land Bank.
+In 1920, the 704 ha large Virkeni Manor was taken over by the Latvian state and included in the State's Land Bank.

 On 19 March 1921 the Virkeni Manor center was allocated to the Rujiena Agriculture Association to establish the Rujiena Agriculture school (from the end of the 1920s the Rujiena Agriculture and Home Economics School).

 On 16 October 1936 as a result of the liquidation of the Agriculture Association, the school became the property of the Agriculture Chamber.